emiruz/sparse-data/README.md

 (use 'sparse-data)
 ```

 3. You may want to start by creating a column spec directly from your data.
-Note that the
+The function
-function accepts a sequence, so your data can be extremely large since the sequence can be
+expects you to supply a sequence of maps.
+If your sequence is lazy your data may be
-lazy.
-Note also that the spec *does* live in memory.
+extremely large.
+Note that unlike the data the spec *does* live in memory.

 ```clojure
 (def spec (make-spec your-coll))
 ```

-A *save-spec* and *read-spec* function are provided for efficient saving and retrieval of
+*save-spec* and *read-spec* functions are provided for efficient saving and retrieval of
 specs to/from disk.

 4. Create your archive file.
 This function uses your spec and efficiently encodes your data to
-a gzip compressed file.
+a gzip compressed file TSV index file.

 ```clojure
 (make-sparse your-coll spec "some-file.gz")
 ```

-5. Use your archive by selecting the desired fields.
-The select function will return a lazy
+5. Select information from your archive.
+The select function will return a lazy sequence of
-sequence of maps.
+maps according to the fields which you have specified.

 ```clojure
 (select spec "some-file.gz" [[:some-prop][:some-other-prop][:prop :sub-prop]])
 ```

 6. Use your lazy sequence to calculate, create datasets (e.g. Incanter's to-dataset function), etc.